ToruNiina/Boost.toml/README.md

 array = [[1, 2, 3], ["foo", "bar", "baz"]]
 ```

 What is the corresponding C++ type?
-If you completely know about the type of
+If you know about the length and the type of
 array before reading it, you can use `std::pair` or `std::tuple`.

 ```cpp